iamspruce/useSearch/README.md

 - Invalid `data` → Returns empty array + console warning
 - Non-string `query` → Throws error
 - Missing features → Returns original data

 ---

-Here’s the updated API documentation with the new features included in the same conversational and structured style:

----